caw024/HappyHour/README.md

 Plan:
 We intend to use a sudoku puzzle from online, and make an algorithm to solve the sudoku puzzle.
 Because sudoku is a recursive puzzle, the algorithm will be relatively straightforward.
-However, we will have to account for all the rows, columns, and 3 by 3 sections of the puzzle.
+We will have to account for all the rows, columns, and 3 by 3 sections of the puzzle.

 Project: